MoonletLabs/sui-bridge/README.md

-# Sui Bridge Public Dashboard
+# Sui Bridge Analytics

 ## Overview

-The **Sui Bridge Public Dashboard** is a web application designed to provide comprehensive analytics on the Sui Bridge ecosystem.
+The **Sui Bridge Analytics Dashboard** is a web application designed to provide comprehensive analytics on the Sui Bridge ecosystem.
 It visualizes data related to inflows, outflows, volume, and stocks of bridged assets.
 The dashboard leverages the open-source Sui Bridge indexer to gather and display data in an intuitive and user-friendly way.

 ### Project URL